About the Paul F. Lazarsfeld Lecture Series

 In this spirit, the Paul F. Lazarsfeld Lecture Series explores and forges new methodological connections between the disciplines of the humanities and social sciences, while serving as sites for intellectual cooperation between students, faculty, and guests.
 The workshops, lectures and conferences that compose this series provide a forum for innovative, thought-provoking research that spans substantive domains.

-Recent workshops and conferences in the Lazarsfeld Lecture series include:
+Ongoing workshops and conferences in the Lazarsfeld Lecture series include: